return to Home page

 Though many (perhaps most) of its membership were not Zionists, The Temple gave Abba Hillel Silver freedom to pursue Zionist activities.
 Members came to accept his absences and to take pride in his accomplishments.
 In 1947 it made an important contribution to the Zionist cause, granting Abba Hillel Silver an indefinite leave of absence.
 He could now devote all his energies to the decisions at the UN.

-In 1948 about 100 member households, many from the Temple's old German Jewish families, unhappy with the support of Israel and the teaching of Hebrew, left to start a suburban congregation.
-But the Temple kept growing and by the late 1950's its membership stood at more than 2,000 households.
+In 1948 about 100 member households, many from some of The Temple's oldest families left to start a suburban congregation.
+But the Temple kept growing and by the late 1950s its membership stood at more than 2,000 households.
 (Dancyger, 38)

 Upon his father's death in 1963 he became Senior Rabbi, serving 26 years until his untimely death in December 1989.